ekliao/EricLiaoDigitalGarden/src/site/notes/Substance over structure.md

 {"dg-publish":true,"permalink":"/substance-over-structure/","noteIcon":"2","created":"","updated":""}
 ---

+date-created:: 2023-04-24

 #note-taking
+#meta
-Musings on note-taking on this digital garden:
+## Musings on note-taking on this digital garden

 I should make the writing more organic and *[atomic](https://notes.andymatuschak.org/Evergreen_notes_should_be_atomic)* à la Matuschak Evergreen Notes. /